Home CultureFestivals and CelebrationsMakha Bucha: an important Buddhist festival in Thailand

-Home Holidays and Festivals Makha Bucha an important Buddhist festival in Thailand
+Makha Bucha: an important Buddhist festival in Thailand

 Makha Bucha an important Buddhist festival in Thailand

-Makha Bucha Day is a Buddhist festival, which takes place every year on the night of the full moon in the 3rd month of the lunar calendar, it is a public holiday.
+Makha Bucha Day is a Buddhist holiday that takes place every year on the night of the full moon in the 3rd month of the lunar calendar, it's a public holiday.

-As Makha Bucha Day (Thai: วันมาฆบูชา) is based on the lunar calendar, the date varies from year to year.
+As Makha Bucha Day (in Thai: ➡㖅㘐㙂㖊) is based on the lunar calendar, the date varies from year to year.

 Origin of Makha Bucha

-2. All were Arhants (1), saints who had attained enlightenment, and all were ordained by the Buddha himself.
+2. They were all Arahants (1), saints who had attained enlightenment and were all ordained by the Buddha himself.

 4. It was the day of the full moon.